Night Flyer: Harriet Tubman and the Faith Dreams of a Free People

 Miles’ writing stands out for its scholarly rigor combined with accessibility.
 “Night Flyer” is meticulously researched, drawing on historical documents, personal testimonies, and literary works to build a robust academic foundation.

-Miles’ narrative is engaging and clear, making complex historical and theological concepts understandable to a broad audience.
+Miles’ narrative is engaging and transparent, making complex historical and theological concepts understandable to a broad audience.

 A Must-Read for Understanding Spiritual Resistance